Drug Interactions between Benadryl Allergy and erythromycin / sulfisoxazole

 erythromycin / sulfisoxazole

-- Erythromycin / sulfisoxazole is a member of the drug class miscellaneous antibiotics.
+- Erythromycin / sulfisoxazole is in the drug class miscellaneous antibiotics.

 - Erythromycin / sulfisoxazole is used to treat Otitis Media.